septagon/addeo/README.md

 An addeo, more formally, is any kind of content which is *not* part of a certain video but for which said video is part of the intended context.
-For example, suppose a film studio produces a film and distributes it the Internet, but does not include Minbari subtitles.
+For example, suppose a film studio produces a film and distributes it the on Internet, but does not include Minbari subtitles.
 Minbari Ambassador Delenn watches this film, loves it, and wants to share it with her people, so she independently commissions the creation of Minbari subtitles.
 These subtitles